isomerpages/nhg-research/index.md

           url: https://gmail.com
   - infobar:
       title: What is REDCap
-      description: "REDCap is an easy-to-use web application designed to systematically manage and support electronic data capture for research studies.   "
+      description: "REDCap is an easy-to-use web application designed to manage and support electronic data capture for research activities. "
       button: Button text
       url: /faq/
 ---